DFE-Digital/register-trainee-teachers/docs/big_query_setup.md

         * New principals - service account email address
         * Select a role - Custom -> Custom BigQuery Data Appender
         * Save
+* Setup the service account for workload identity federation.
+	* See the DfE Analytics [README](https://github.com/DFE-Digital/dfe-analytics) on how to setup a service account for workload identity federation
+	* Open your shiny new service account in ‘Workload Identity Federation‘ by clicking on:
+	   IAM -> Workload Identity Federation
+	* Navigate to the ‘CONNECTED SERVICE ACCOUNTS‘ for your pool and provider ie ‘azure-cip-identity-pool‘ and ‘azure-cip-oidc-provider‘
+	* Download the ‘Client library config‘ JSON for your service account
+	* We add this JSON as a single line string to the env so get that with
+        * `cat <filepath> | jq -c | jq -R` if you have `jq`
+        * `JSON.parse(File.read(<filepath>)).to_json` in a ruby console.
+Parsing and to_json-ing is needed to strip the newlines
+		* Put that where it needs to go.
+Register has a `GOOGLE_CLOUD_CREDENTIALS` env var set in the secrets.

-The data set should be ready to receive events from a client authenticated with the credentials assocated with the service account.
+The data set should be ready to receive events from a client authenticated with the credentials associated with the service account.